-For over three decades, French-Canadian pianist Louis Lortie has performed worldwide, building a reputation as one of the world’s great pianists.
-He extends his interpretative voice across a broad spectrum of repertoire rather than choosing to specialize in one particular style, and his performance and award-winning recordings attest to his remarkable musical range.
+For over three decades, French-Canadian pianist Louis Lortie has performed world-wide, building a reputation as one of the world’s most versatile pianists.
+He extends his interpretative voice across a broad spectrum of repertoire, and his performances and award-winning recordings attest to his remarkable musical range.

-He studied in Montreal with Yvonne Hubert (a pupil of the legendary Alfred Cortot), in Vienna with Beethoven specialist Dieter Weber, and subsequently with Schnabel disciple Leon Fleischer.
-In 1984, Mr. Lortie won First Prize in the Busoni Competition and was also prizewinner at the Leeds Competition.
-Mr. Lortie has lived mostly in Europe in the last decades with homes in Switzerland, Canada and Italy.
+Louis Lortie is co-founder and Artistic Director of the LacMus International Festival on Lake Como and a Master in Residence at The Queen Elisabeth Music Chapel of Brussels.
+During his formative years in Montreal, Louis Lortie studied with Yvonne Hubert (a pupil of the legendary Alfred Cortot), later in Vienna with Beethoven specialist Dieter Weber, and subsequently with Schnabel disciple Leon Fleisher.
+In 1984 Lortie won First Prize in the Busoni Competition and the same year he was a prize-winner at the Leeds Competition.

 Please consult management before making edits to this biography.